superxddd/timescaledb/CONTRIBUTING.md

-# Contributing to TimescaleDB
+# Contributing to TIMEUDB

-We appreciate any help the community can provide to make TimescaleDB better!
+We appreciate any help the community can provide to make TIMEUDB better!

 You can help in different ways:

-* Open an [issue](https://github.com/timescale/timescaledb/issues) with a
+* Open an [issue](https://github.com/timescale/timeudb/issues) with a
   bug report, build issue, feature request, suggestion, etc.

 * Fork this repository and submit a pull request